Mykhaylo Zagirnyak

 Mykhaylo Zagirnyak (Загірняк Михайло) is a Ukrainian scientist working in the fields of electromechanics and education administration.
 He is a Full Member (academician) of National Academy of Pedagogical Sciences of Ukraine, Honored Scientist and Engineer of Ukraine, Laureate of the State Prize of Ukraine in the field of science and technology, Laureate of the State Prize of Ukraine in the field of education, and a Doctor of Science (Eng) Professor.
-He is also the Rector of Kremenchuk Mykhailo Ostrohradskyi National University.
+He is also the President of Kremenchuk Mykhailo Ostrohradskyi National University.
+Mykhaylo Zagirnyak entered the TOP-2% list of the career-long world most influential scientists according to the data of the researchers of Stanford University and the analysts of Elsevier and SciTech Strategies publishing house as of October 1, 2023; August 1, 2024; August 1, 2025.

 Biography

 Mykhaylo Zagirnyak graduated from Lugansk Machine Construction Institute with honors (1970).
 After the graduation he worked as an engineer at the Lugansk diesel locomotive plant.
 He served in the army.
 From 1971 until 2002, Zagirnyak worked as a research assistant, senior lecturer, associate professor, head of the department and pro-rector of East Ukrainian Volodymyr Dahl National University.
 He worked at the Universities of Kentucky and Texas as the winner of the long-term United States government grants for programs IREX (Electrical Engineering - 1983–1984) and Fulbright (Education Administration - 1997–1998).
-In November 2002 he was elected Rector of Kremenchuk Mykhailo Ostohradskyi National University and he has been the head of it till the present time.
+From November 2002 to June 2025, he was the rector of Kremenchuk Mykhailo Ostrohradsky National University.
+In June 2025, he was elected President of the university.

-He is the author of more than 600 scientific papers, including 13 monographs, nine brochures, seven handbooks and 12 textbooks approved by the Ministry of Education and Science of Ukraine, as well as over 70 author's certificates and patents for inventions.
-Over 100 papers have been published in journals included into the international databases as to «ISI Web of Knowledge» and to «Scopus».
+He is the author of more than 600 scientific papers, including 20 monographs, nine brochures, seven handbooks and 12 textbooks approved by the Ministry of Education and Science of Ukraine, as well as over 80 author's certificates and patents for inventions.
+Over 200 papers have been published in journals included into the international databases as to «ISI Web of Knowledge» and to «Scopus».